1032231418/kubernetes_kubeadm/README.md

 urllib3==1.22
 websocket-client==0.40.0
 ```
-## Now some validations of both python code and kube config
+## Lets look into the python client and validate usage of both kube_config and api keys.

 #### kube_load_local_config_demo.py
 This script demonstrates usage of `config.load_kube_config()`.
 We can use such scripts on